 The bokeh that any individual photographic lens creates is the result of the unique characteristics of that particular lens.
-Its shape, any optical aberrations it exhibits; its situation in the photographic lens-set, the aperture and its shape, all affect the shape of the bokeh.
-This combination of factors may create bokeh that is pleasing to the eye, or not.
-Photographic lenses that create more pleasing bokeh have higher sales value.
+Its shape, any optical aberrations it exhibits; its situation in the photographic lens-set, the aperture and its shape, all affect the shape of the tiny circles that form bokeh.
+This combination of factors may create blur that is pleasing to the eye, or not.
+Photographic lenses that create more pleasing blur have higher sales value.
 Manufacturers therefore expend research and development resources to ensure that the bokeh produced by a lens is pleasing.

 Bokey is more than blurred bright lights